specialunderwear/puppet-kicker/README.rst

     servers_with_facts('hostname=/^new$|^old$/') // returns servers with hostname either new or old

     servers_with_facts('uptime>10', 'hostname=/lala/') // returns servers with uptime over 10 and hostname matches lala
+- server_with_role: Return one server object with a certain role: server_with_role('haproxy', { hostname => 'localhost', ipaddress => '127.0.0.1'}) // returns one haproxy server, or localhost server if nothing found.

 .. _cloudstack: